Skip to main content

 A Strong Foundation

 Students who graduate from the Physics program are equipped with versatile and flexible skills.
-They may go on to gain employment in the fields of environmental science, medicine and medical technology, defense, data science, computer science, and other industries, in addition to traditional physics jobs.
+They may go on to gain employment in the fields of computer science, medicine and medical technology, defense, data science, environmental science, and other industries, in addition to traditional physics jobs.
 Students may also opt for post-graduate study in either Physics or areas like law and business.

 • Highly Marketable Skills

-A degree in Physics opens the door to a broad range of occupations and job titles, including: biophysicists, nuclear engineers, materials scientists, atmospheric and space scientists, astronomers, traditional physicists, and nuclear technicians.
+A degree in Physics opens the door to a broad range of occupations and job titles, including: biophysicists, nuclear engineers, systems engineers, materials scientists, project engineers, atmospheric and space scientists, astronomers, field support engineers, traditional physicists, and nuclear technicians.

 Over the next 10 years, employment demand is expected to grow by 37% for physicists in Massachusetts according to Lightcast Analyst.